Additional

 The intended flow is:

 Downstream surfaces can create visible work, but they do not become cognition owners themselves.
+User response to suggestions is part of the loop: acting reinforces a workflow pattern, editing captures a correction, and snooze/dismiss/ignore lowers similar future suggestions.

 Core Targets

-Direct subconscious ownership is intentionally narrow:
+Direct reflection target ownership is intentionally narrow:

 • global